 Remove the cup of frozen vegetables from the bag the night before, and cover and thaw in the refrigerator.
 Another quick-thaw option: Place frozen vegetables under cool running water.

 There is a recipe here on thriftyfun called Italian vegetable stew submitted by margaret from rochester, NY.
 I have been making it for years, usually as it is written, but sometimes I add my own variations depending on what I have in the cupboard.
-It is easy, healthy and utterly delicious.
-If you cant find it, I can email it to you but it would be easier for you to just bookmark it in your account here and you always have it handy.
-I love this recipe!

 I cook carrots either large ones cut in pieces or baby carrots then drain and add a tablespoon of butter and some sugar free maple syrup.
 Fast and easy and delish!